Travel.State.Gov >

 Hayat Tahrir al-Sham (HTS), formerly known as al-Nusrah Front, an AQ affiliate and designated terrorist organization, has consolidated power in the northwestern province of Idlib.
 HTS control over Idlib threatens the ability of NGOs and states to deliver humanitarian aid to Syrians living there.
 Russian and/or Syrian government forces continue to conduct airstrikes in Idlib province.
 Strikes have resulted in civilian fatalities, including of medical personnel, children, and internally displaced persons and caused significant damage to civilian infrastructure such as medical facilities, schools, markets, and civilian housing.

 ISIS no longer controls territory in Syria but continues to operate as an insurgency throughout the country.
 ISIS continues to pose a significant threat to civilians residing in Syria and has demonstrated the ability to conduct coordinated attacks against armed actors and civilians.
 Tactics of ISIS, HTS, and other violent extremist groups include the use of suicide bombers, kidnapping, small and heavy arms, improvised explosive devices, and chemical weapons.
-They have targeted major city centers, road checkpoints, border crossings, government buildings, energy infrastructure, shopping areas, and open spaces in Damascus, Aleppo, Hamah, Dara, Homs, Idlib, and Dayr al-Zawr provinces.
-These groups have murdered and kidnapped U.S. citizens, both for ransom and political purposes; in some instances, U.S. citizens have disappeared within Syria.
+They have targeted major city centers, road checkpoints, border crossings, government buildings, energy infrastructure, shopping areas, and open spaces in Damascus, Aleppo, Hamah, Dara, Homs, Idlib, Deir Ezzor provinces and parts of northeast Syria.
+These groups have murdered, kidnapped or taken hostage U.S. citizens, both for ransom and political purposes; in some instances, U.S. citizens have disappeared within Syria.
 The U.S. government’s ability to help U.S. citizens kidnapped or taken hostage is very limited.

-Chemical Weapons: The Syrian regime has repeatedly used chemical weapons, including the nerve agent sarin and chlorine gas, against civilians.
+Chemical Weapons: In the past, the Syrian regime has repeatedly used chemical weapons, including the nerve agent sarin and chlorine gas, against civilians.
 ISIS has also conducted several sulfur mustard attacks in Syria.
 Although there has not been a documented chemical weapons attack in Syria since May 2019, the continuing violence, security situation, and ongoing concerns about Syria’s remaining chemical weapons capabilities contributes to a volatile situation.

 Kidnapping, Hostage Taking, and Forced Disappearance: There is an ongoing, high risk of kidnapping or hostage taking of U.S. citizens and other foreign nationals throughout the country.
 U.S. citizens remain a specific target, with several high-profile abductions having occurred since mid-2012.
 U.S. citizen victims have had diverse professional backgrounds, including journalism and humanitarian work.
 U.S. citizens held captive by ISIS have been murdered by the group, which released videos of killings and publicly took responsibility for their deaths.
 U.S. citizens also have been abducted by other individuals and groups in Syria, and from various locations, including Damascus and Aleppo.
 Other U.S. citizens have gone missing and are believed to have been kidnapped or taken hostage.
 Forced disappearance is also used by government security forces on a massive scale to spread fear, stifle dissent, and as punishment.